protocolbuffers/protobuf/trunk/README.txt

 "make install" may require superuser privileges.

-For advanced usage information on configure and make, see INSTALL.
+For advanced usage information on configure and make, see INSTALL.txt.

+** Hint on insall location **

+  By default, the package will be installed to /usr/local.
+However, on many platforms, /usr/local/lib is not part of LD_LIBRARY_PATH.
+  You can add it, but it may be easier to just install to /usr instead.
+To do this, invoke configure as follows:

+    ./configure --prefix=/usr

+  If you already built the package with a different prefix, make sure to run "make clean" before building again.

 ** Note for Solaris users **